Akeedy/Basic-Javascript-Patika/README.md

 # Basic-Javascript-Patika
-App.js Contain async fetch method which is called in index.js
+App.js Contain async axios method which is called in index.js